member-gentei/member-gentei/README.md

 ## Additional credit

-The Bulma color theme used here is derived from the Cosmo theme available at https://github.com/jenil/bulmaswatch.

 Gentei v2's Discord avatar is by [@DAIISHORI](https://twitter.com/daiishori)!

 Gentei v1's Discord avatar and v1 + v2's favicon is by [@Dakuma_Art](https://twitter.com/Dakuma_Art)!